ms337/ms337/README.md

 Currently:

 - Going back to school in September to finish up my last year of university.
-I will be mostly taking courses in CS and applied mathematics.
-I am looking forward to get back to studying after 16 months of working through internships.

 In the last 6 months: